Skip to Content

 • the soft neck garlic which offers better and longer storage

-Garlic cloves ready to be planted
+garlic ready to be planted.

 Garlic prefers a longer growing season so planting in October or November is best, although you can still have reasonable success from an early spring sowing.
 They need a sunny position and well-drained soil.

-To sow garlic, buy a garlic bulb, split off the cloves and plant them, root side down in a dibbed 3″ deep hole at 8 inches apart.
+To sow garlic, buy a garlic bulb, split off the cloves and plant them, root side down in a 3″ deep hole at 8 inches apart.

 Supermarket garlic is from warmer weather varieties, so stick to varieties that have been bred to grow well in a cooler summer.
 But, if you’d like to use spring/green garlic in salads and cooking, supermarket garlic works well.
 We buy our garlic at COSTCO and in the spring plant a whole bag of it for salads: best garlic ever!!!